Logo

 Description

-Behind Sallenelles town hall, this area open 24h/24 and 7j/7 welcomes you in the heart of nature, facing the Orne nature reserve.
-You will find a service point for emptying and refilling drinking water, as well as parking spaces limited to 48 consecutive hours.
-Direct access to cycle paths and hiking trails to set off on foot or by bike, and a few steps from the village center with shops and the Maison de la Nature et de l'Estuaire.
-15 minutes from Caen, the bay of Sallenelles offers remarkable views, rich birdlife (more than 400 species) and sometimes seals — not to mention local specialties: bay oysters, Normandy AOP cheeses and apple tart.
+Behind Sallenelles town hall, our motorhome area welcomes you 24/24 and 7/7, in the heart of nature facing the Orne nature reserve.
+You will find a service point for emptying and refilling with drinking water, as well as parking available (stay limited to 48 consecutive hours).
+Direct access to cycle paths and hiking trails to set off on foot or by bike, and a few steps from the village center with its shops and the Maison de la Nature et de l'Estuaire.
+Only ~15 minutes from Caen, enjoy the views over the bay of Sallenelles — rich in birds and even seals — and taste local specialties: bay oysters, Normandy AOP cheeses and apple tart.

 Tourisme